Interview Questions152

 Maximum Fair Price (MFP)

 The ceiling price that Medicare may negotiate for eligible drugs under the IRA.
-The MFP cannot exceed a percentage of the drug's non-federal average manufacturer price (non-FAMP): 75% for drugs 7-11 years post-approval, 65% for drugs 12-15 years, and 40% for drugs 16+ years.
+The MFP cannot exceed a percentage of the drug's non-federal average manufacturer price (non-FAMP): 75% for drugs 9-12 years on market, 65% for drugs 12-16 years, and 40% for drugs 16+ years.
+Note that drugs become eligible for selection at 7 years (small molecules) or 11 years (biologics), but the MFP takes effect approximately 2 years later after the negotiation process.
 The negotiation applies to Part D (outpatient pharmacy) drugs initially, with Part B (physician-administered) drugs eligible starting in 2028.

 Eligibility timeline: A drug becomes eligible for negotiation when it has been approved for at least 7 years (small molecules) or 11 years (biologics), has no generic or biosimilar competition, and is among the highest-spend drugs in Medicare.
 The number of drugs subject to negotiation increases from 10 in 2026 to 20 per year by 2029.